Navigating Pregnancy Food Safety: Your Essential Guide

 Iodine: Essential for thyroid function and brain development.
 Iodine deficiency during pregnancy can lead to developmental issues.

-Choline: Important for brain and nervous system development, and may help prevent neural tube defects.
-It also helps to transport DHA across the placenta.
+Choline: Important for brain and nervous system development.
+It may help prevent neural tube defects and transport DHA across the placenta.

 Protein: Provides all essential amino acids needed for your baby's growth and your own increased protein needs.

-Research also suggests omega 3 intake may play a role in reducing the risk of allergies in babies, decreasing preterm births, support maternal mental health, and even increase chances of conception.
+Research suggests omega 3 intake may also play a role in reducing the risk of allergies in babies, decreasing preterm births, supporting maternal mental health, and even increasing chances of conception.

 Fish to Avoid